 “I did then what I knew how to do.
 Now that I know better, I do better.” — Maya Angelou

-We believe Sweet Fish will have a long-lasting impact on the business community.
+We believe Sweet Fish Media will have a long-lasting effect on the B2B space.
 And not just because #ContentBasedNetworking is revolutionary, although we really think it is.
-Or because our team is brilliant, even though they are.
+Nor simply because our team is brilliant, even though we have some stellar people here.

 We’ll be here for the long haul because we constantly learn, incessantly improve, and never stop pushing for better.

-When our heads aren’t in a book, our AirPods are injecting audiobooks into our ears.
-When we aren’t listening to a podcast, we’re soaking up industry blogs.
+When our heads aren’t in a book, our airpods are injecting insightful audiobooks into our ears.
+When we aren’t listening to a thoughtful podcast, we’re soaking up the newest marketing tactics on industry blogs.

 Again, this core value shows up in our budget, and on our schedule.